sakuttomon/CS416-Sound/code/chiptune-synthesizer/README.md

 combinations to test the capabilities of the chiptune synthesizer.
 The following list of emojis reveals the mapping between supported instrument types and the corresponding basic waveforms that generates.
 These emojis are prepended to each song in the credits list to indicate what the chiptune synthesizer operated with for the given song.

-- :guitar:: Bassline Instruments --> Triangle Waves
+- 🎸: Bassline Instruments --> Triangle Waves
-- :trumpet:: Orchestral Instruments --> Sawtooth Waves
+- 🎺: Orchestral Instruments --> Sawtooth Waves
-- :drum:: Drum Instruments --> Sine Waves or White Noise
+- 🥁: Drum Instruments --> Sine Waves or White Noise
-- :musical_keyboard:: Keyboard + All Unsupported Instruments --> Square Waves
+- 🎹: Keyboard + All Unsupported Instruments --> Square Waves

 _Please see the [**Credits**](#credits) for songs I did not make myself._